One of the most frequent questions we receive at HQ: “Can I still take my multivitamin while on the 3-day Military Diet?”

 Consult Your Doctor: If you have specific health conditions or are taking prescription medications, always talk to your doctor before adding new supplements to your routine.

+While multivitamins are helpful, the human body is designed to absorb vitamins and minerals most efficiently from whole food sources.
 The Military Diet includes nutrient-dense items like grapefruit, broccoli, and eggs for this very reason.
 Use your 4 days off to focus on “eating the rainbow”—incorporating a wide variety of colorful vegetables and fruits to eventually minimize your reliance on pills.

 Fueling Your Success: The Best Drinks for the Military Diet The Military Diet is a…